 Abstract

 Community composition varies in response to many different factors.
 For example, spatial variation may reflect differences in colonization history and abiotic conditions, while temporal variation may reflect interannual weather patterns and successional dynamics.
 When spatial and/or temporal variation are considerable, it may be difficult to detect or understand the effects of management actions.
-Therefore, we examined the relative importance of these sources of variation, and why they differ among sites.
+Therefore, we examined the relative importance of spatial and temporal sources of variation, and why they differ among sites.
 We analyzed compositional data from 41 grassland sites from the Nutrient Network, a globally distributed collaborative experiment.
-At each site, nitrogen (N), phosphorus (P), and potassium plus micronutrients (K+) were applied in a factorial design to 24 plots (8 treatments; 1 replicate plot per block; 3 blocks).
-Composition was assessed annually for 4 years (pre-treatment plus 3 years post-treatment) in each plot.
+At each site, nitrogen (N), phosphorus (P), and potassium plus micronutrients (K+) were applied in a replicated, factorial design to 24 plots (8 treatments; 1 replicate plot per block; 3 blocks).
+Plant composition was assessed annually for 4 years (pre-treatment plus 3 years post-treatment) in each plot.
 Sites were analyzed separately due to large compositional differences among them.
-Composition was quantified using Bray-Curtis distance.
-Using an identically structured subset of the plots at each site (3 blocks, 1 treatment plot per block, 4 years; n = 96 plot-years), we partitioned the variation in composition and determined the percentage of variation associated with each term (block, treatment, year, and interactions).
-Partitioning patterns were compared among sites using Principal Component Analysis, and related to potential explanatory variables.
+Compositional dissimilarity was quantified using Bray-Curtis distance.
+Using an identically structured subset of the plots at each site (3 blocks, 1 treatment plot per block, 4 years; n = 96 plot-years), we partitioned the variation in plant community composition and determined the percentage of variation associated with each term (block, treatment, year, and interactions).
+Next, we compared the patterns of variation partitioning using Principal Component Analysis, and related to potential explanatory variables.
 Treatment effects were assessed for statistical significance using PERMANOVA.
-Most of the variation in composition (>80%) was explained by two PCs, one strongly related to temporal variation (year) and the other to spatial variation (block, block:treatment).
-Temporal variation (PC1) was strongly positively related to elevation and size of the species pool, but spatial variation (PC2) was not related to any of the explanatory variables.
-Treatment effects on composition were much smaller than temporal and spatial variation in composition.
+Overall, we found that most of the variation in community composition (>80%) was explained by two PCs, one strongly related to temporal variation (year) and the other to spatial variation (block, block:treatment).
+Temporal variation (PC1) was positively related to site elevation and size of the species pool, but spatial variation (PC2) was not related to any of the explanatory variables.
+Treatment effects on composition were weak relative to temporal and spatial variation.
 One or more fertilizer treatments had a significant main effect on composition in about half of sites.
 Other sites had significant interactions between fertilizers and time, though about a quarter of sites had no fertilizer effects.
-N was the fertilizer that resulted compositional change at the most sites, followed by P and then K+, though all fertilizer combinations had significant effects at one or more sites.
+N was the fertilizer that resulted in compositional change at the most sites, followed by P and then K+, though all fertilizer combinations had significant effects at one or more sites.
 This study demonstrates that temporal and spatial variation in composition often greatly exceed the variation associated with fertilizer treatments, and can confound the detection of treatment-related compositional changes.
 The effects of P were stronger at sites that exhibit high temporal variation in composition.
 Model selection indicated that the strength of the effect of some fertilizers was related to climatic variables or other site-level variables.
 Managers need to understand the relative importance of these sources and incorporate them into monitoring strategies, such as when deciding how many plots to establish, whether to use permanent or temporary plots, and how many years to monitor them.
-Future work should examine whether temporal and treatment-related compositional change reflect directional change, divergence, or convergence.
+Future work should examine whether temporal and treatment-related, compositional-change reflect directional change, divergence, or convergence.

 Introduction